wssct20/ProjectSpyder/Interface.md

 There is no practical way to locate a ProjectSpyder server at the moment.
 This is why you need to give the user the ability to enter in the hostname/ip address of the server.
 You should default the hostname to `SpyderHub`, as this is also the default hostname of the server.
-Maybe you need to append the local domain, e.g. `SpyderHub.fritz.box`.
+Maybe you need to append the local domain, e.g. `SpyderHub.localdomain` or `SpyderHub.fritz.box`.

 ## Communicate with the server

 All communication is done using HTTP requests.
-We currently only support HTTP GET requests.
+We currently only support HTTP GET requests, but we will support HTTP POST soon too.

 ## Pair client